jesperbjensen/Timee/README.md

 Contribute
 ----------
 I whould love for people to help me building this great little tool, and making it more robust.
-Contact me if you like to help, or create a work, and make a pull request.
+Contact me if you like to help, or create a fork, and make a pull request.